evernym/coconut-rust/README.md

 # Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers

 Based on the [Coconut paper](https://arxiv.org/pdf/1802.07344.pdf).
-Can use Shamir secret sharing or Pedersen verifiable secret sharing for key generation.
-This is done by a trusted third party.
+Can use Shamir secret sharing or Pedersen verifiable secret sharing (centalized and decentralized versions available) for key generation.
+Centralized keygen is done by a trusted third party.
 This trusted party's role ends at key generation.
+The decentralized version of Pedersen's secret sharing can be used to avoid the trusted third party.

 ## API
 1. Generate system parameters.